Gardening for self-sufficiency

 From emergency aid to self-reliance

 Village of Peace strives for sustainable solutions to structurally tackle malnutrition.
 Instead of providing temporary emergency aid, the project focuses on strengthening self-reliance, so that Afghans can independently build a healthy and stable future.
-This approach prevents dependency and is in line with international sustainable development goals, namely SDGs 1, 2, 3, 5, 10, 11, and 17.
+This approach prevents dependency and is in line with international Sustainable Development Goals, namely SDGs 1, 2, 3, 5, 10, 11, and 17.

-Distribute supplies
+Distributing supplies

-Interactive training
+Interactive training courses

 Home gardening